exokitxr/zeo/public/doc/introduction.md

 ### What is Zeo VR?

-It's a multiplayer VR web server that lets you hotload magic into your world with npm modules.
-On top of that it has a distributed programmable blockchain currency you can hold and use in the world to unlock even more magic. &#x2728; &#x1F984; &#x2728; &#x1F47E;
+A multiplayer VR web server that lets you hot-load things into your world.
+These things are Javascript code (npm modules) and it all runs in your browser.

+It's distributed and anyone can run their own world.
+Your identity is stored on a blockchain so your virtual credits and self-worth travel with you across servers. &#x2728; &#x1F984; &#x2728;

-It's been asked whether this is a joke. &#x1F639;
+It's been asked whether this is a joke.
+The answer is yes.
+But you can use it anyway!

-### How do I get in on this?
+### Cool, how's I get in on this?

-If you're feeling adventurous, find a server [here](/servers).
+###### Join a server

+List of servers [here](/servers).
+You join at the pleasure of the server admin.
 Expect treasures and horrors.

-To join a VR world all you need is to open the URL in your web browser (<i>fits in a tweet!</i> &#x1F426;).
-You can use a mouse and keyboard to emulate the controls.
-Of course, it also supports true VR headsets with WebVR.
-Batteries include: voice chat, in-VR node configurator, models/audio/video media drag-and-drop, and other goodness comes in the box.
-It's all open source, and almost 100% Javascript.
+To join a world all you need is to open the server URL (<i>fits in a tweet!</i>) in a web browser with WebGL support.
+You can use a mouse and keyboard to emulate the controls, but you can also use a true headset with WebVR.

-To run your own server all you need is `node`.
-[Learn how to get started](run-a-server).
+If you have the hardware and grant the serv permission, you can even use voice and video chat.

+###### Run a server

+If you don't want to play by someone else's rules, you can [run your own server](/docs/run).

+###### Manage my identity

+Your VR identity (VRID) runs on a distributed blockchain, so it follows you around servers automatically.

+Your VRID is just a browser cookie on your machine, so you're in control.
+You can export your VRID anytime -- it's just a set of English words you can write down.

+Manage your VRID with a convenient webwallet [here](/id). _Or [run your own](/webwallet)._

+###### Make my own VR content

+Modules are just Javascript based on [THREE.js](https://threejs.org).
+To make your module available form VR, just publish to [npm](https://npmjs.org) with the `zeo-module` keyword.
+Your module can run code in both the browser and the server, and even accept payments.

+[Learn the API](/docs/api) to see all of the things your module can do.

 ### How do I make my own content?